geoext/geoext/universal-app.md

 ### What Went Wrong?

 If you are unable to get this GeoExt 3 app up and running, check the Sencha cmd output for errors.
-Also check the browser inspector/development tools to find any errors if don't see the map.
+Also check the browser inspector/development tools to find any errors if you don't see the map.

-Check the [demo](http://mygeoextapp.geomaster.pt/) of this application running both on the desktop and on your mobile to discover any differences.
-The sources are also available on [Github](https://github.com/jgrocha/MyGeoExtApp).
+Check the sources, which are also available on [Github](https://github.com/jgrocha/MyGeoExtApp).

 ### Further development

 Of course you can extend the newly created application by adding more and more components.

-If you are just interested in applications running on the traditional desktop environment, you can check the [GeoDashboard](http://geodashboard.geomaster.pt/#map) example.